aurovrata/cf7-polylang/README.txt

 == Changelog ==

 = 1.2.9 =
-* bug fix due to POLYLANG_URL constant missing in new version of polylang = 1.2.8 =
+* bug fix due to POLYLANG_URL constant missing in new version of polylang 2.1
+* bux fix due to polylang v2.1 using nonce fields in the translation metabox

+= 1.2.8 =
 * bug fix on front-end enable user login pages reported by @Zelester